nvcompsci/collabPractice1020/README.md

-An emo is to a hedgehog as a giraffe is to a mouse.
+An emu is to a hedgehog as a Elephant is to a mouse